Register

 Islamic Relief Logo

-Download from Islamic Relief website presentations page here
+Download from Islamic Relief website Education Resources page here

 We also have a selection of faith resources that are suitable for schools, and a range of discussion tasks that can be modified for use in the classroom.